Delors/LectureDoc2/readme.rst

 =============

 LectureDoc 2 is an authoring system for lecture slides which makes use of modern HTML, CSS and JavaScript.
 Lecture Doc is also very well suited to create normal presentations; its main target is however the creation of lecture slides.
-LectureDoc makes it trivial to embed math and code by relying on established projects (e.g. MathJax and HiglightJS).
+LectureDoc makes it trivial to embed math and source code by relying on established projects (e.g. MathJax and HiglightJS).